MaayanLab/clustergrammer/README.md

 # clustergrammer API

 ## Required Arguments
-To make a clustergram pass an arguments object with the following required values to Clustergrammer:
+To make a visualization pass an arguments object with the following required values to Clustergrammer:
 ```
 var args = {
   'root':'#id_of_container',